openstack/openstack-ansible/doc/source/install-guide/app-minorupgrade.rst

   .. code-block:: shell-session

-      # openstack-ansible -e pip_install_options="--force-reinstall" \
-          os-nova-install.yml --limit nova_compute
+      # openstack-ansible os-nova-install.yml --limit nova_compute

-2. Update only a single Compute Host (skipping the 'nova-key' tag is necessary as the keys on all compute hosts will not be gathered)
+2. Update only a single Compute Host.
+Note that skipping the 'nova-key' tag is necessary as the keys on all compute hosts will not be gathered.

   .. code-block:: shell-session

-      # openstack-ansible -e pip_install_options="--force-reinstall" \
+      # openstack-ansible os-nova-install.yml --limit <node-name> \
-          os-nova-install.yml --limit <node-name> --skip-tags 'nova-key'
+          --skip-tags 'nova-key'

 If you wish to see which hosts belong to which groups, the ``inventory-manage.py`` script will show all groups and their hosts.